bulletmark/pacpush/README.md

-Note that the `sudo` invoked by `pacpush` on itself when you run it as your normal user passes on SSH_AUTH_SOCK so that the remote root ssh sessions will authenticate against your personal ssh key.
+Note that the `sudo` invoked by `pacpush` on itself when you run it as your normal user passes on SSH_AUTH_SOCK so that the remote root ssh session authenticates against your personal ssh key.

 ### LICENSE